 As you can see, there wasn't a lot of code to write for the integration.
 The main focus is to ensure that the profile configuration is set correctly in DataWedge.

-Learn how Zebra devices simplify Android app development for specific hardware, including label printing, Kiosk Mode, and offline functionality.
+Learn how Zebra devices simplify Android app development for specific hardware, including label printing, Kiosk Mode, offline functionality and PDF creator.

 At LogiNet, we assist you with both native and cross-platform mobile application development.
 Our professional experts are proficient in various technologies: creating native iOS and Android applications using Kotlin and Swift, and cross-platform solutions using Flutter.
 Our mobile development team also participates in resource outsourcing projects.
 Learn more about our mobile solutions!